Wannier based analysis of the direct-indirect bandgap transition by stacking MoS$_2$ layers: Introduction

 Among TMDs, molybdenum disulfide (MoS$_2$) has received particular attention due to its remarkable electronic properties~\cite{LI2015,YAZYEV2015}.
 One of the most striking properties of MoS$_2$ is the change in bandgap character with layer thickness: bulk MoS$_2$ is an indirect-gap semiconductor, whereas monolayer MoS$_2$ exhibits a direct gap.
 This behavior was first predicted theoretically~\cite{Li2007} and later confirmed experimentally through photoluminescence measurements~\cite{Splendiani2010,MaK2010,Eda2011}.
 These pioneering studies triggered extensive research efforts into the fundamental physics of monolayer MoS$_2$ and related TMDs.

 From an application standpoint, the unique layer-dependent band structure of MoS$_2$ makes it a strong candidate for flexible semiconductors, optoelectronic devices, and field-effect transistors (FETs).
 In particular, its high carrier mobility and excellent on/off current ratio have made MoS$_2$-based FETs a central focus of device-oriented studies~\cite{Radisavljevic2011}.
 For such applications, understanding and controlling the evolution of the electronic structure with layer number is of crucial importance.
-In this work, we provide a detailed analysis of the microscopic mechanism behind the direct-to-indirect band gap transition in MoS$_2$ induced by layer increasing.
-Using first-principles calculations combined with Wannier-based modeling, we clarify the roles of specific atomic orbitals and interlayer interactions in shaping the electronic band structure.
+Therefore, considerable effort has been devoted to achieving a deeper understanding of this phenomenon.
+In particular, because tight-binding (TB) models are widely used in the study of MoS$_2$-based devices and applications, accurately capturing this phenomenon is essential for constructing reliable TB models~\cite{Cappelluti2013}.
+Although various TB models based on different basis sets have been proposed ~\cite{zahid2013,liu2013,Rostami2013,ridolfi2015,Cappelluti2013,Fang2015}, it is well known that accurate reproduction of the valence and conduction bands near the Fermi level requires inclusion of the Mo 4$d$ orbitals and the S 3$p$ orbitals.
+However, multilayer TB models of MoS$_2$ that incorporate interlayer interactions still face challenges in reproducing parts of the conduction band, and further improvement is required.
+In this study, based on a Wannier-based bulk TB model, we appropriately treated the interlayer interactions and were able to accurately reproduce the band structures of multilayer systems.
+Using this TB model and DFT calculations, we provide a detailed analysis of the microscopic mechanism behind the direct-to-indirect band gap transition in MoS$_2$ induced by increasing layers.
+We clarify the roles of specific atomic orbitals and interlayer interactions in shaping the electronic band structure.
 Our results not only deepen the fundamental understanding of layer-dependent band structure evolution but also provide insights into strategies for band gap engineering in van der Waals materials for future device applications.